This post may contain affiliate links. Please see our disclosure policy.

 Strawberry Cucumber Infused Water

-- ½ cup strawberries sliced
+- ½ cup strawberries, hulled and sliced

-- ½ cup cucumber sliced
+- ½ cup cucumber, sliced

 - 4 cups filtered water